 Yes.
 There are several types of taxpayer identification numbers that can be used when filing a federal tax return, but only an SSN can be used when claiming the EITC.
-Moreover, the SSN must not have been issued solely because the person needed the number to obtain a federally funded benefit.
+Moreover, if a Social Security card says Not Valid for Employment, the SSN generally cannot be used when claiming the EITC.